blackwood/bode/_posts/2019-06-11-how-to-make-a-music-video-on-your-own.md

 No matter the undertaking, I recommend you find mentors, trusted colleagues and critics.
 Foremost, these should be people who you trust and keep a tight feedback loop with.
 Second, question your own processes and methods.
 It's important to understand that you can't get close to near-perfect without reflection.
 Lowering your standards and making loads of mistakes is the path forward.
 Your ego can bruise, but you should relish those moments.
 They will lead to new understandings, as long as you remain open to it.

+<i>If you'd like to support my work or just think I'm swell, consider supporting me on <a href="https://patreon.com/bazeblackwood" title="Baze Blackwood - Patreon">Patreon</a></i>.